JakeMartin-ICL/dehungarianiser/README.md

 This plugin highlights declarations of variables using Hungarian notation and offers a quick fix to remove the Hungarian notation and executes the rename refactoring.
 This can be applied to a single variable or to the entire file or project.

+## Usage

+Once installed, Dehungarianiser will highlight instances of Hungarian notation.
+A provided quick action (accessed by clicking the lightbulb or alt+enter) can then be used to remove the hungarian notation.
+This is context aware, so a field `mblnExample` will become `Example`, while a parameter `pblnExample` will become `example`.
+Rider will also inform you of any conflicts, allowing you to rename these manually afterward.

+In addition, there are also quick actions for removing all the Hungarian notation in the file or project.
+In a large project the conflict checking is rather slow, so this can be skipped - your IDE and the compiler should detect these afterwards regardless.

 ## What is Hungarian notation?

 Hungarian notation is the practice of preceding variable names with hints about the type of the variable.
 For example, instead of `var people = new List<Person>`, the variable would be named `plstPeople`.
 The `p` indicates it's a local variable (or parameter), while the `lst` part indicates it's a list.